megasuperdai-afk/Chat-Log-main/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Kernel Methods**:
     - void setSource(ConversationLog log): choose the input log.
     - void clearRules(): remove all redaction rules.
-    - void addRule(String label, String pattern, String mask) — register a simple regex‑like rule.
+    - void addRule(String label, String pattern, String mask):  register a simple regex‑like rule.
+    - void removeRule(String label): delete a rule
+    - String showRule(): display all rules
     - ConversationLog redact(): return a new log with all matches masked.
   - **Secondary Methods**:
     - int countMatches(String label): number of matches found for a rule.
     - Map<String,Integer> summary(): map from rule label to match count.
     - void addCommonPIIRules(): convenience to add email/phone/ID patterns.
-    - ConversationLog sample(int n) — first n redacted turns for quick review.
+    - ConversationLog sample(int n):  first n redacted turns for quick review.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: